-Ysgol Harri Tudur / Henry Tudor School occupies a modern 21st Century Welsh Government and Local Authority funded comprehensive school with a capacity for up to 1400 learners; it provides mainstream education along with dedicated autistic provision.
-The school is situated within South West Pembrokeshire.
-The ethnic composition of learners and staff is substantially English speaking White European.
-The majority of the school's learners are of Welsh origin but with the overwhelming majority speaking English as their first language.
+Ysgol Harri Tudur / Henry Tudor School is a school of approximately 1330 pupils/students situated at the South West tip of Wales.
+The ethnic composition of pupils/students and staff is substantially white European, English speaking.
+The majority of the school's pupils/students are of Welsh origin with English as first language.
 There is little linguistic diversity in the school with less than 1% representation of any other minority groups.